space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

     - keep all elements from initial state
     - should generate a grid enough columns for number of holes selected, as well as 'total' and 'under/over par'
     - generate one row for 'par'. users can enter the par for each hole. total will be dynamically updated. 'under/over par' is always 0
+    - player's name in grid and input field should be able to be updated through [two-way binding](https://angular.io/guide/two-way-binding)
     - generate one row for the player. users can enter their strokes for each hole. total and 'under/over par' will be dynamically updated
 ![Golf Score Keeper Load Grid](images/angularQuickstartGolfProjectLoadGridView.png)